merely-useful/py-rse/index.md

 > DOIs are written as `doi:prefix/suffix`,
 > but are often also represented as URLs like `http://dx.doi.org/prefix/suffix`.
 > In order to be allowed to issue a DOI,
-> an academic journal, data archive, or other organiation
+> an academic journal, data archive, or other organization
 > must guarantee a certain level of security, longevity and access.
 >
 > An \gref{ORCID}{orcid}\index{ORCID (Open Researcher and Contributor ID)}